 I do not remember the last time I jumped into the ocean concerned about the type of sunscreen I applied that morning.
 But as it turns out, concerned is exactly what we need to be.
 After the FDA announced this spring that it was inquiring into the safety of chemical sunscreens, the conversation has evolved to how its active ingredients are also a big threat to marine life — specifically, coral reefs.

+These chemicals are also extremely dangerous for the environment.
 According to MarineSafe, as many as 82,000 chemicals from personal care products have made their way into the ocean, and in 2015, it was estimated that 14,000 tons of sunscreen are ending up in coral reefs.
 This leads to irreparable damage as the sunscreen disrupts the coral’s growth cycles and reproduction, leading to coral bleaching — the main culprits: oxybenzone and octinoxate, main active ingredients in most chemical sunscreens.
 In fact, around 80 percent of corals in the Caribbean have been lost in the last 50 years.

 We only recommend products we have independently researched, tested, and loved.
 If you purchase a product found through our links, Sunday Edit may earn an affiliate commission.